Reduction of child support

 QUESTION

 We have two minor children, aged 15 and 16.
-I left the shared household three and a half years ago, and we have been divorced for two years.
-Before the divorce, I paid €100 per child, and after the divorce, according to the court decision, I pay €200 per child.
-I am employed and receive a disability pension with an income of about €1,500 salary plus official per diems based on days worked in the month, plus a pension of €450.
-Since I am disabled, I try to pay child support diligently and on time as ordered by the court.
-During the two years since the divorce, I have been on sick leave several times, and my income has dropped to €600 plus the pension.
-Do I still have to pay the same amount of child support, or can I pay an amount proportional to my current income?
-My income continues to decrease every month due to my disability.
-What can I do to reduce the child support payments?
+I left the common household three and a half years ago; we have been divorced for two years.
+Until the divorce, I paid €100 per child; after the divorce, as determined by the court, I pay €200 per child.
+I am an employed invalidity pensioner with an income of approximately €1,500 salary + official per diems according to the days worked in the month + a pension of €450.
+Since I am disabled, I try to pay child support honestly and on time, as given by the court.
+During the two years since I have been divorced, I have been on sick leave several times and my income dropped to €600 + pension.
+Do I still have to pay the same amount of child support, or can I pay only an adequate sum according to my income?
+Currently, my income is decreasing every month due to the disability; what can I do to reduce the child support?

 ANSWER:

-Identification of the parent requesting the reduction – the petitioner
+designation of the parent requesting the reduction of child support – the petitioner

-Identification of the decision based on which the current amount of child support was last determined
+designation of the decision on the basis of which the amount of child support was last determined

-The law imposes the obligation to pay child support for a minor child or a child continuously preparing for a profession even on a parent who does not have sufficient income to pay support.
-This is at a minimum of 30% of the subsistence minimum.
-“Every parent, regardless of their abilities, possibilities, and property conditions, is obliged to fulfill their maintenance obligation at least to the extent of 30% of the subsistence minimum for an unprovided minor child or an unprovided child under a special law.”
+The law imposes an obligation to pay child support for a minor child or a child who is continuously preparing for a profession even on a parent who does not have the income to be capable of paying the child support.
+And specifically in the amount of at least 30% of the subsistence minimum sum.
+“Every parent, regardless of their abilities, possibilities, and property conditions, is obliged to fulfill their maintenance obligation in the minimum scope of 30% of the subsistence minimum sum for a dependent minor child or for a dependent child according to a special law.”

-If you are interested in preparing a proposal to increase or reduce child support, feel free to contact us at office@akmv.sk or by phone at +421 915 046 749.
+If you are interested in the preparation of a petition for an increase or reduction of child support, do not hesitate to contact us at recepcia@akmv.sk or by phone at +421 915 046 749.

 QUESTION

-Good day, I would like to ask if I can request a reduction of child support because I am a person with a disability (ZŤP)
+Hello, I would like to ask whether I can apply for a reduction in child support if I am a person with a disability (ZŤP).

 ANSWER: